Branding Solutions Terms And Conditions

 the price of the Goods.

-contract.
-Any delay in delivery or defect in an instalment shall not entitle the
+in delivery or defect in an instalment shall not entitle the Customer to cancel

 5. MAINTENANCE AND REMOVAL OF GOODS

-by the Supplier at its own cost and expense.
-If the Supplier agrees to remove Goods
+at its own cost and expense.
+If the Supplier agrees to remove Goods installed for

 6. TITLE AND RISK